County of Santa Barbara

 SHERIFF-CORONER OFFICE

-Co., LLC, to accept donated office space and services at the Rosewood Miramar Beach
+LLC, to accept donated office space and services at the Rosewood Miramar Beach Montecito for

-Act (CEQA) guidelines pursuant to Section 15301 “Existing Facilities”, finding that the
+(CEQA) guidelines pursuant to Section 15301 “Existing Facilities”, finding that the CEQA Existing

 BOARD OF SUPERVISORS